 Our Next HSHM Colloquium

-Our next HSHM Colloquium will be held on December 2, 2013.
-The guest lecturer will be Andrew Curran, Dean of the Arts and Humanities and Professor of French at Wesleyan University.
+Our next HSHM Colloquium will be held on February 10, 2014.
+The guest lecturer will be Lukas Rieppel, Assistant Professor of History at Brown University.
 The colloquium will be held in the Hall of Graduate Studies, 320 York Street, room HGS 211, at 4:30 p.m.
-The title of Professor Curran's talk is "Anthropology, Anatomy, and the Birth of Race, c.
-1770."
+The title of Professor Rieppel's talk is "Accounting for Dinosaurs at the American Museum of Natural History."